 HepCBC Mission Statement

-HepCBC is a non-profit organization run by and for people infected and affected by hepatitis C. Our mission is to provide education, prevention and support to those living with HCV.
+HepCBC is a non-profit organization run by and for people infected and affected by viral hepatitis.
+Our mission is to provide education, prevention and support to those living with viral hepatitis.

 Hot Off The Press!

 Friday, Feb.
 22, 2019 News Recap: Time to Change Protocols for Post-SVR Monitoring for Liver Cancer?
 In Memoriam: Anita York (May 27, 1953 - Feb.
 7, 2019) Funding via “Womens Wellness & Leadership Project” for women in BC living with HCV (&/or HIV) MAVIRET™ 8 week, pan-genotypic HCV treatment, good for CKD & cirrhosis, covered in Ontario No Time to Relax about Liver Cancer after HCV Treatment: Time to Change Monitoring

 Finally, Maviret, AbbVie's hepatitis C drug, has made it through Canada's approval process and has been listed for coverage by Ontario's PharmaCare.
 We hope BC PharmaCare will also list it soon.
 "MAVIRET™ is the first and only 8-week, pan-genotypic treatment for chronic hepatitis C patients without cirrhosis and who are new to treatment (from: Decisions Resources Group.
 Hepatitis C virus: disease landscape & forecast 2016 and 2017)...
 MA...

 Funding of up to $2500 is available to support women's self-directed health and education ideas...to improve health, wellness, skills building and social connectivity."
 More Information at... https://www.vancouverfriendsforlife.ca/women-s-welleness-project First deadline: March 15, 2019 (results announced March 30th)